Intro to the Normandy Region of France

 Horseback riding is available throughout the region.
 Rural trails will delight and relax the avid and novice rider alike.
 Or, take in the horse races at the prestigious Deauville racetrack.
 Le Pin national Stud at Haras du Pin is also worth a visit.

-Golf: There are 37 golf courses in Normandy, of which 25 have 18-hole courses, including a scenic course atop a cliff near Etretat.
+Golf: There are 37 golf courses in the region, of which 25 have 18-hole courses, including a scenic course atop a cliff near Etretat.
 The resort town of Deauville has four individual courses.
-At Le Vaudreuil, set in a park between two branches of the river Eure sits one of Normandy’s most beautiful golf courses.
+At Le Vaudreuil, set in a park between two branches of the river Eure sits one of France’s most beautiful golf courses.
 Other sites include the Château du Champs de Bataille and Bellême.